jestjs/jest/docs/Configuration.md

 Default: `undefined`

-This option allows the use of a custom global teardown module which exports an async function that is triggered once after all test suites.
-This function gets Jest's `globalConfig` object as a parameter.
+This option allows the use of a custom global teardown module which must export a function (it can be sync or async).
+The function will be triggered once after all test suites and it will receive two arguments: Jest's [`globalConfig`](https://github.com/facebook/jest/blob/main/packages/jest-types/src/Config.ts#L282) and [`projectConfig`](https://github.com/facebook/jest/blob/main/packages/jest-types/src/Config.ts#L347).

 _Note: A global teardown module configured in a project (using multi-project runner) will be triggered only when you run at least one test from this project._

 _Note: The same caveat concerning transformation of `node_modules` as for `globalSetup` applies to `globalTeardown`._

-\_Note: User can access Jest [global config](https://github.com/facebook/jest/blob/main/packages/jest-types/src/Config.ts#L282) and [project config](https://github.com/facebook/jest/blob/main/packages/jest-types/src/Config.ts#L347) as arguments for the function.

 ### `haste` \[object]